 If you or someone you know was injured by a dog in California, we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE to discuss your case with a knowledgeable lawyer in your area.
+Call us at (855) LAWFIRM to discuss your case with a knowledgeable lawyer in your area.

 We have offices throughout California, including in Los Angeles, Orange, Ventura, San Bernardino, San Diego and Riverside Counties, as well as Central and Northern California.